-- (3) An increase/(decrease) in the occupancy rate and/or long-term ADR growth rate would result in an increase/ (decrease) in the fair value of the unquoted equity investments.
-In view of the COVID-19 pandemic situation, management has forecasted a return to stabilised occupancy and long-term ADR in the financial year ended 31 July 2023. - (4) An increase/(decrease) in the comparable price would result in an increase/(decrease) in the fair value of the unquoted equity investment.
+- (1) The fair values of unquoted equity investments are determined by reference to the underlying assets value of the investee company.
+As at 31 July 2022, the underlying assets value of the investee company mainly comprises the land and building, which is valued using the income capitalisation approach (2021: income capitalisation approach, average of direct capitalisation method and direct comparison method) for the respective unquoted investments. - (2) An increase/(decrease) in the capitalisation rate and/or discount rate would result in a (decrease)/increase in the fair value of the unquoted equity investments. - (3) An increase/(decrease) in the occupancy rate and/or long-term ADR growth rate would result in an increase/(decrease) in the fair value of the unquoted equity investments.
+In view of the Coronavirus (COVID-19) pandemic and other macro-economic factors, management has forecasted a return to stabilised occupancy and long-term ADR in the financial year ended 31 July 2024. - (4) An increase/(decrease) in the comparable price would result in an increase/(decrease) in the fair value of the unquoted equity investments.

-A 1% increase/decrease in the property valuation based on management's assumptions would result in a \$94,000 and \$131,000 (2020: \$45,000 and \$53,000) higher/lower fair value measurement of the unquoted equity investments in TLME and TLHS respectively.
+A 1% increase/decrease in the property valuation based on management's assumptions would result in a \$87,000 and \$132,000 (2021: \$94,000 and \$131,000) higher/lower fair value measurement of the unquoted equity investments in TLME and TLHS respectively.